Vaishnavi-seetharama/dice-roller-streamlit/README.md

 Why Dice roller app?

 Here I will show you , how to build a popular dice roller web app using streamlit.
 Now you may ask , why dice roller app ?
 I feel Dice roller app is simple, very much familiar to everyone , it is also interactive . it is visually interactive, when the dice are rolled in the app, the result is visually displayed .
 It is very simple to code this app . you can learn the concept by building this app and use it for any other complex project of yours .

+Please use the code to see how to build the app